 Another problem is stomach and gastrointestinal problems, such as gas, bloating, and constipation.

-Something else that most people don’t know is that Chia seeds can thin the blood and can also lower blood pressure, which can actually be a benefit if you suffer from poor circulation and hypertension.
+Something else that most people don’t know is that Chia seeds can thin the blood and can also lower blood pressure, which can actually be a benefit if you suffer from poor circulation and blood pressure problems.
 But if you don’t, it could cause you to pass out or become fatigued.

 And the biggest problem I’ve realized is that despite the fact they are high in omega 3 fats, which are typically anti-inflammatory, the Chia seeds actually INCREASE inflammatory markers and this is because of 2 reasons.